Engin-Boot/capture-behavior-of-a-visit-counter-Tanvi-Kale/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given:The previously recorded data is stored in the system
+  Given:The recorded data is stored in the system

   When:The server restarts again and visitors are now allowed